My southern coleslaw recipe uses peach yogurt for a tangy, sweet dressing. Make it in just 30 minutes to enjoy summer flavor all year long!

 - Make ahead dressing.
 It’s just as easy to whip up the dressing in advance if needed.
 Store it in a mason jar or other lidded container and shake well before using.
 It should keep in the refrigerator for up to 1 week.

 - Add more texture.
-If you won’t be using this southern coleslaw recipe for pulled pork sandwiches, you can add dried fruits and nuts to make it more interesting.
+If you won’t be using the peach coleslaw for pulled pork sandwiches, you can add dried fruits and nuts to make it more interesting.

 Raisins and toasted pecans or walnuts are classic choices, or try craisins with pepitas or sunflower seeds instead.